 The Alameda County Sherriff's Office (ACSO) provides MOMs and DADs applicants to OHA through direct referral.
-Following ACSO program standards, ACSO staff selects and refers to OHA those ACSO MOMs and DADs candidates who qualify for minimally supervised transitional housing after completion of a 6-8 week multifaceted program while in custody including an Individual Case
+Following ACSO program standards, ACSO staff selects and refers to OHA those ACSO MOMs and DADs candidates who qualify for minimally supervised transitional housing after completion of a 6-8 week multifaceted program while in custody including an Individual Case according to HUD program requirements.

-Management Plan (ICM).
-ACSO referred "applicants" are then screened by OHA Eligibility according to HUD program requirements.
 ACSO MOMs and DADs applicants who meet HUD program requirements are offered a unit at the 18 month OHA PACT Housing program site.
 Those selected for the OHA Housing Component remain in the ACSO Transitional Case Management Program for 18 months, during which they must comply with the PBV Housing Lease or defined PACT program participant requirements as well as their ICM.
 OHA plans to continue to strive to fill the 18-unit site designated for the program, but this is dependent upon qualified referrals from the ASCO.